Alternating current: Transmission, distribution, and domestic power supply

 Consequently, power transmitted at a higher voltage requires less loss-producing current than for the same power at a lower voltage.
 Power is often transmitted at hundreds of kilovolts on pylons, and transformed down to tens of kilovolts to be transmitted on lower level lines, and finally transformed down to 100 V – 240 V for domestic use.

 High voltages have disadvantages, such as the increased insulation required, and generally increased difficulty in their safe handling.
 In a power plant, energy is generated at a convenient voltage for the design of a generator, and then stepped up to a high voltage for transmission.
 Near the loads, the transmission voltage is stepped down to the voltages used by equipment.
 Consumer voltages vary somewhat depending on the country and size of load, but generally motors and lighting are built to use up to a few hundred volts between phases.
 The voltage delivered to equipment such as lighting and motor loads is standardized, with an allowable range of voltage over which equipment is expected to operate.
 Standard power utilization voltages and percentage tolerance vary in the different mains power systems found in the world.

 High-voltage direct-current (HVDC) electric power transmission systems have become more viable as technology has provided efficient means of changing the voltage of DC power.
-Transmission with high voltage direct current was not feasible in the early days of electric power transmission, as there was then no economically viable way to step down the voltage of DC for end user applications such as lighting incandescent bulbs.
+Transmission with high voltage direct current was not feasible in the early days of electric power transmission, as there was then no economically viable way to step the voltage of DC down for end user applications such as lighting incandescent bulbs.

 Three-phase electrical generation is very common.
 The simplest way is to use three separate coils in the generator stator, physically offset by an angle of 120° (one-third of a complete 360° phase) to each other.
 Three current waveforms are produced that are equal in magnitude and 120° out of phase to each other.
-If coils are added opposite to these (60° spacing), they generate the same phases with reverse polarity and so can be simply wired together.
-In practice, higher "pole orders" are commonly used.
+If coils are added opposite to these (60° spacing), they generate the same phases with reverse polarity and can be wired together.
+In practice, higher pole orders are commonly used.
 For example, a 12-pole machine would have 36 coils (10° spacing).
 The advantage is that lower rotational speeds can be used to generate the same frequency.
 For example, a 2-pole machine running at 3600 rpm and a 12-pole machine running at 600 rpm produce the same frequency; the lower speed is preferable for larger machines.
 If the load on a three-phase system is balanced equally among the phases, no current flows through the neutral point.
 Even in the worst-case unbalanced (linear) load, the neutral current will not exceed the highest of the phase currents.
 Non-linear loads (e.g. the switch-mode power supplies widely used) may require an oversized neutral bus and neutral conductor in the upstream distribution panel to handle harmonics.
 Harmonics can cause neutral conductor current levels to exceed that of one or all phase conductors.